6288mani/Networking-Basics-Zero-to-Hero/README.md

 # Networking-Basics-Zero-to-Hero
-In this Respo we are going to learn the basic networking knowlegde require for Technical Support &amp; DevOps Role
+In this Respo we are going to learn the basic networking knowlegde required for Technical Support &amp; DevOps Role.
 # Network
 In simple words it is an Interconnection of two or more devices
 # Networking